 From the old sea gods, to the children of Zeus, many of my old favourites appear on walls and floors, complete with their ubiquitous symbols.
 Aphrodite emerges fully-grown from her shell, her face unfortunately missing, but her body still sensual, and Demeter wears her crown of wheat.

-Poseidon is surrounded by the creatures of the sea, and Dionysos is still carousing after all these years, reminding me of all the stories I’ve known for so many years.
+Poseidon is surrounded by the creatures of the sea, and Dionysos is still carousing, reminding me of all the stories I’ve known for so many years.
 Seeing the Greek myths so bright and complete reminds me of reading them as a child.

 For those who prefer something plainer and symmetrical, there are pretty patterned tiles, of timeless designs.
 Many adore the unnamed people and other more heroic scenes.